 Your instructor will be able to help you with the forms and the booking of your practical test.
-You also need to ensure with your instructor that the tuition car will be available on the day.
+You also need to ensure with your instructor that the tuition car will be available on the day of your test at the required time.